Quansight-Labs/free-threaded-compatibility/docs/porting.md

 # Porting Python Packages to Support Free-Threading

+As of early 2025 Many Python packages, particularly packages relying on C extension modules, either do not consider multithreaded use or make strong assumptions about the GIL providing sequential consistency in multithreaded contexts.
+This means that many packages either do not produce deterministic results on the free-threaded build, or if there are C extensions involved, may crash the interpreter in multithreaded use in ways that are impossible on the GIL-enabled build.

-Many Python packages, particularly packages relying on C extension modules, are not thread-safe in the free-threaded build as of mid-2024.
-Up until now, the GIL has added implicit locking around any operation in Python or C that holds the GIL, and the GIL must be explicitly dropped before many thread safety issues become problematic.
-Also, because of the GIL, attempting to parallelize many workflows using the Python [threading](https://docs.python.org/3/library/threading.html) module will not produce any speedups, so thread safety issues that are possible even with the GIL are not hit often since users do not make use of threading as much as other
+Because of the GIL, attempting to parallelize many workflows using the Python [threading](https://docs.python.org/3/library/threading.html) module will not produce any speedups, so thread safety issues that are possible even with the GIL are not hit often since users do not make use of threading as much as other